Most Popular Trekking Peak Climbing in Nepal

 • Best Season: Autumn (September to November) and Spring ( March to May)

-More technical than Mera, it is convenient if you have some previous experience and knowledge about equipment, in particular the use of gears, rock ice climbing, and abseiling.
+More technical than Mera, it is convenient if you have some previous experience and knowledge about equipment, particularly gears, rock ice climbing, and abseiling.
 You will be roped up on the steep latter stages with a glacier and several crevasses to negotiate.

-To reach base camp, head back down from Everest Base Camp along the trail to Dingboche, take the trail up the Imja Khola Valley towards Chukhung, and on to Island Peak.
-There is normally a pre-summit training day provided at base camp.
+To reach base camp, head back down from Everest Base Camp along the trail to Dingboche, up the Imja Khola Valley towards Chukhung, and on to Island Peak.
+There is usually a pre-summit training day provided at base camp.
 The next day, make the summit attempt and return to Chukhung the same day.
-Normally, from Chuckung, the next stop is Phortse, on to Monjo, and then on to Lukla.
+Usually, from Chuckung, the next stop is Phortse, on to Monjo, and then on to Lukla.

 view from lobuche peak summit